 Will I be charged if my bin has fallen into the back of the bin lorry?

-If your bin is damaged or lost as a result of falling into the back of a waste collection vehicle this may be replaced free of charge.
-The waste collection teams record the details of any such incidents and they are passed to the Customer Contact Centre.
-If the Customer Contact Centre staff are unable to verify your request for a new bin a charge will be applied for a replacement bin.
+If your bin is damaged or lost as a result of falling into the back of a waste collection vehicle, this may be replaced free of charge.
+The Waste Collection Teams record the details of these incidents.
+Please order your new bin online and select the reason ‘back of wagon’.
+The service will contact you to confirm if they have been able to verify your bin has gone into the back of the vehicle.
+If this can’t be verified, then a charge will appy.

 What if I want to order a smaller bin?